A Projective-to-Conformal Fefferman-Type Construction: The Fef ferman-type construction

-The $Q$-invariant maximally isotropic subspaces $e,f\subseteq\g/\q$ determine the distributions in $T\wt{M}$, namely, $\G\x_Q e$ and $\G\x_Q f$.
-Now, according to the tractor Clifford action \eqref{traCli}, it follows that these are precisely the kernels of the spinors $\eta$ and $\chi$.
+In particular, the subbundles associated to $\bar E,\bar F\subseteq L^\perp$ are distinguished by the middle slot.
+The corresponding $Q$-invariant maximally isotropic subspaces $e,f\subseteq\g/\q$ determine the distributions $\G\x_Q e$ and $\G\x_Q f$ in $T\wt{M}=\G\x_Q\g/\q$.
+According to the tractor Clif\/ford action~\eqref{traCli} it follows that these are precisely the kernels of the spinors~$\eta$ and~$\chi$.
 Since these subspaces are maximally isotropic, the corresponding spinors are pure.
-Since $f\cong\p/\q$ is the kernel of the projection $\g/\q\to\g/\p$, the corresponding subbundle $\wt{f}$ is identified with the vertical subbundle of the projection $\wt{M}\to M$.
-Finally, the intersection $e\cap f$ is 1-dimensional and it is generated by the projection of $K\in\ti\g$ to $\ti\g/\ti\p$.
-Hence the corresponding vector field $k$ on $\wt{M}$ belongs to the intersection $\wt{e}\cap\wt{f}$.
+Since $f\cong\p/\q$ is the kernel of the projection $\g/\q\to\g/\p$, the corresponding subbundle~$\wt{f}$ is identif\/ied with the vertical subbundle of the projection $\wt{M}\to M$.
+The intersection $e\cap f$ is 1-dimensional and it is generated by the projection of $K\in\ti\g$ to $\ti\g/\ti\p$.
+Indeed, $K$ cannot be contained in $\ti{\p}$, since $K$ acts by the identity on $E$ and minus the identity on~$F$ and~$\ti\p$ is the stabiliser of a line that is neither contained in $E$ nor in $F$.
+Altogether, the corresponding vector f\/ield~$k$ on $\wt{M}$ is a nowhere-vanishing generator of~$\wt{e}\cap\wt{f}$, in particular, it is light-like. \end{proof}

-It remains to show that the spinors $\eta$, $\chi$ and the vector field $k$ are nowhere-vanishing.
-Since the skew-symmetric involution $K$ acts by the identity on $E$ and minus the identity on $F$, it cannot be contained in $\wt{\p}$ (this would imply that it preserves the line $L=\rr\ti{v}$, which is impossible as $\ti{v}$ is neither contained in $E$ nor in $F$).
-Hence $k$ is nowhere-vanishing.
-But then, also the underlying spinors are nowhere-vanishing. \end{proof}